hle25-micros/aet-tankers/wp-content/plugins/google-maps-easy/readme.txt

 6. Google Map Stylizations.
 Make your map unique with our Map Themes!

 == Changelog ==

+= 1.5.1 / 26.02.2016 =
+ * Fix compatibility of Shapes modules - with other modules in admin area - hot fix!

+= 1.5.0 / 22.02.2016 =
+ * Add ability to select marker for the "Center on current user location" option
+ * Add color selection and sorting for the markers categories (it is displays in custom map controls and table markers list)
+ * Fix the displaying of pagination and borders of slides for the markers' lists slider
+ * Fix of drag and drop sorting for the markers table in map admin area
+ * Fix the restriction for displaying markers in the table in map admin area
+ * Add Norwegian Language
+ * Minor issues fix

 = 1.4.9 / 12.02.2016 =
  * Add more flexible Markers load (lazy-load for Markers content)